Deconstructing Expository Prose: A Deep Dive into a Sample Passage (and What Makes It Tick)

 -

-Passive Voice: In some cases, the passive voice is used to emphasize the process rather than the actor.
-For example, "water molecules are split" focuses attention on the action itself, rather than on the agent performing the action.
+Passive Voice: In some cases, the passive voice is used to point out the process rather than the actor.
+Here's one way to look at it: "water molecules are split" focuses attention on the action itself, rather than on the agent performing the action.
 This is a stylistic choice common in scientific writing for maintaining objectivity.

 -